kubernetes/kubernetes/docs/proposals/service-external-name.md

 externalName: myapp.rds.whatever.aws.says
 ```

-There is one thing to take into account (that no other alternative considered
+There is one issue to take into account, that no other alternative considered
-fixes either): TLS.
+fixes, either: TLS.
 If the service is a CNAME for an endpoint that uses TLS,
-connecting with another name may fail cert validation.
-This is acknowledged and
+connecting with the Kubernetes name `my-service.my-ns.svc.cluster.local` may
+result in a failure during server certificate validation.
+This is acknowledged
-left for future consideration.
+and left for future consideration.
+For the time being, users and administrators
+might need to ensure that the server certificates also mentions the Kubernetes
+name as an alternate host name.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->